How We Position Your Business

 • Who shows up in the same searches and evaluations?

-Output: A list of 3-7 actual competitors you regularly encounter.
+What we'll produce: A focused list of 3-7 actual competitors you regularly encounter.

-For each real competitor, document how they position themselves.
+For each real competitor, we document how they position themselves.

 • Website messaging (especially homepage and about page)